peatysinglemalt/homework-3/README.md

 - the password is displayed on the page

 ## Code Snippets With context as to why you are highlighting it (Do not highlight every line of code)
-Snippet of while loop and math.random code
+Snippet of function, varibles, and math.random code

 ```
 function string (lowercase, uppercase, numeric, special) {